 Stickpin for Ground Combat of the Luftwaffe (Item LUFT 11-16; PINS 4-29)

 DESCRIPTION: This was the Erdkampfabzeichen der Luftwaffe.
 The most notable of these infantry forces of the Luftwaffe was the elite formation known as the Hermann Göring Division.
 These forces remained under Göring’s control until July 1944, to recognize the many heroic deeds of the Luftwaffe personnel who distinguished themselves in ground combat.
 Reichsmarschal Göring ordered the establishment of this unique badge.
 It was instituted 31 March 1942.
 To receive the badge it was required that the Luftwaffe member had to have been directly involved in an assault or hand-to-hand combat.
 So this was a very coveted badge and we offer the stickpin that a recipient who qualified could proudly wear on his civilian clothing when on leave.
 The stickpin is in genuine ‘800’ silver and is so marked on the reverse.
-The pin, like so many others on our site, is part of a huge accumulation procured in Stuttgart, Germany a few years back from a man who was a Third Reich-period jeweler specializing in silver items that, in fact, were often designed by him and sold to major companies that dealt in jewelry, insignia, etc. See About Our Rings for more information on this.
-The stickpin badge is exquisite in detail as were most of the items produced by this man in the 1930 and 1940s.
+The pin, like so many others on our site, is part of a huge accumulation procured in Stuttgart, Germany a few years back.
+See About Our Rings for more information on this.
+The stickpin badge is exquisite in detail as were most of the jewelry items produced in the 1930s and 1940s.

 WW I